 After ending my 6-year tenure in design and academia, I committed to share as much as I learned about the design education system as possible.
-My effort was noted by Quora and I got to meet up with folks way cooler than I.
+My effort was noted by Quora and I got to go to a meetup with folks way cooler than I.

-As a research assistant and grad student, I had the opportunity to practice many human-centered design skills.
-I love spreading the love for solid, qualitative research methods.
+As a research assistant and grad student, I had the opportunity to hone my classical human-centered design processes.
+I'm always down to spread the love for robust, qualitative research methods.

-I realize that I would be able to make more impact in industry, and join Bloc to further design & computer science education.
+I discover the opportunity make direct impact at the intersection of design × learning, and join Bloc to further design & computer science education.

-With a new appreciation for academic research, I apply for grad school and enroll in University of Washington’s HCDE program Fall 2014.
+With a new appreciation for academic research, I apply for grad school and enroll in University of Washington’s Human Centered Design and Engineering program, starting Fall 2014.

 A 3-day design sprint turns into an award!
 My love for the work that comes out of hackathons and design jams grows.